Manage Law Enforcement Resources Effectively with a Criminal Justice – Public Administration Degree

 This course is an introduction to the history and theory of public administration.
 These ideas will be applied within a variety of public institutional contexts.

 PADM 462 – Public Finance and Budgeting

-Fiscal and military policy, taxation and the budget process in government.
+This course will teach you about fiscal and military policy, taxation, and the budget process in government.

 GOVT 470 – Government Regulation of Business

 Here’s what you’ll learn: